dwave-examples/image-generation/README.md

 ## Problem Description

-The MNIST dataset consists of 60,000 28 by 28 pixel black and white images of hand-written digits.
+The MNIST dataset consists of 60,000 28x28 pixel black and white images of hand-written digits.
 A discrete variational autoencoder is trained on these images in order to create a generative model, whose structure is defined in `dwave.plugins.torch.autoencoder` with a `GraphRestrictedBoltzmannMachine` prior.